jsiek/arete/README.md

 ### Finish Expression

-Inputs: result value
+Inputs: result

-Let `C` be the context of the current node runner.

-1. Kill all the entries in `results` whose subexpressions were evaluated in a `duplicate` context.
-(This is why we store the contexts in the `results` list).
+1. Kill all the temporary values in the `results` of the current runner.

 2. Pop the current runner from the `todo` stack of the current frame.

-3. If the `todo` stack of the current frame is not empty, push the result value paired with context `C` onto the `results` of the current node runner.
+3. If the `todo` stack of the current frame is not empty, push the `result` onto the `results` of the current node runner.

-4. Otherwise, if the `stack` of the current thread is not empty, pop the current frame from the `stack` and then set the `return_value` of the current runner to the result value.
+4. Otherwise, if the `stack` of the current thread is not empty, pop the current frame from the `stack` and then set the `return_value` of the current runner to the value of the `result`.

-5. Otherwise, set the `result` of the current thread to the result value.
+5. Otherwise, set the `return_value` of the current thread to the value of the `result`.

 ### Finish Statement

-UNDER CONSTRUCTION
+1. Let `val` be the `return_value` of the current runner.

+2. Kill all the temporary values in the `results` of the current runner.

+3. Pop the current runner from the `todo` stack of the current frame.

+4. If the `todo` stack of the current frame is not empty, set the `return_value` of the current runner to `val`.

+5. Otherwise, if the `stack` of the current thread is not empty, pop the current frame from the `stack` and then set the `return_value` of the current runner to `val`.

+6. Otherwise, set the `return_value` of the current thread to the `val`.

 ### Finish Definition

-UNDER CONSTRUCTION
+1. Kill all the temporary values in the `results` of the current runner.

+2. Pop the current runner from the `todo` stack of the current frame.

 ### Spawn

-UNDER CONSTRUCTION
+Inputs: an expression and environment

+1. Create a node runner with the given expression and environment, with a value context and the same return mode as the current runner.

+2. Create a new frame whose `todo` list just includes the new runner.

+3. Increment the `num_children` of this thread.

+4. Create a new thread whose `stack` just includes the new frame and whose `parent` is the current thread.

+5. Append the new thread to the `threads` of the machine.

+6. Return the new thread.

 ## Memory Operations

 ### Read

-Inputs: pointer, context
+Inputs: pointer

-UNDER CONSTRUCTION
+1. If the pointer has `0` permission, halt with an error.

+2. Obtain the value `val` at the pointer's `address` in memory.
+   Process the `val` and the pointer's `path` recursively as follows.

+    * If the `path` is an empty list, then return `val`.

+    * If the `path` is non-empty, check that `val` is a tuple and halt with an error if not.
+Recusively process the `path[0]`th element of `val` with `path[1:]`.

 ### Write